ekedonald/Automating-AWS-Infrastructure-with-IaC-using-Terraform/README.md

 ```

 The following observations were made:
-1. WHat we have now is sufficient to create the subnet resource required but it is not satisfying our business requimrent of just `2` subnets.
+1. What we have now is sufficient to create the subnet resource required but it is not satisfying our business requimrent of just `2` subnets.
-2. The `length` function will return number 3 to the `count` argument but what we actually need is `2`.
+2. The `length` function will return number **6** to the `count` argument but what we actually need is `2`.

 Now lets fix this:
 * Declare a variabe to store the desired number of public subnets and set the default value to `2`.